LifeBogger presents the Full Story of a Football Manager and Liverpool Managerial Legend who is best known by the Nickname; The Normal One.

-The analysis involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis of Klopp’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

 Jurgen Klopp Childhood Story – Early Life and Family Background:

-Jurgen Norbert Klopp was born in Stuttgart Germany on January 26th, 1963 to a father Mr Norbert Klopp, who was a decent amateur footballer and mother Elisabeth Klopp, who was a sales person.
+For Biography starters, Jurgen Norbert Klopp was born in Stuttgart, Germany, on the 16th day of June 1967 to his father, Mr Norbert Klopp, who was a decent amateur footballer and mother, Elisabeth Klopp, who was a salesperson.

-Klopp spent most of his entire childhood in the German Black Forest village of Glatten where he and his two older sisters (Isolde Reich and Stefanie Klopp)was brought up by his parents.
+Klopp spent most of his entire childhood in the German Black Forest village of Glatten, where he and his two older sisters (Isolde Reich and Stefanie Klopp) were brought up by his parents.

 Jurgen Klopp Growing Up Days:

-As a boy, Klopp says what he means, and means what he says.
-His boyhood dream was to become a footballer and a great football manager.
+As a boy, Klopp said what he thought and meant what he said.
+His one and only boyhood dream was to become a footballer and a great football manager.

 His football dream started when he joined his local German community team Ergenzingen at the age of 16.
 He was loyal to the game from the onset.
 Loyalty to him means fulfilling this big dream in his beloved country, Germany.

-Jurgen Klopp when he was much younger learns never to take himself too seriously and is happy to be the pun of everyone’s joke.
+Jurgen Klopp, when he was much younger, learned never to take himself too seriously and is happy to be the pun of everyone’s joke.
 He believes things can not always go his way, but he picks himself up and tries again.

-Upon his retirement playing for Mainz 05, Klopp was appointed as the club’s manager on 27 February 2001 following the sacking of Eckhard Krautzun.
-He remained as manager for seven years, during which time he led the team to its first appearance in the Bundesliga, and qualification for the 2005–06 UEFA Cup.
+Upon his retirement from playing for Mainz 05, Klopp was appointed as the club’s manager on 27 February 2001 following the sacking of Eckhard Krautzun.
+During that time, he was inspired by German Football professor – Ralf Rangnick.

 In 2008, Klopp joined Borussia Dortmund, leading them to back-to-back Bundesliga wins in 2011 and 2012, as well as the DFB-Pokal in 2012, the DFL-Supercup in 2013 and 2014, and their second appearance in a UEFA Champions League final in 2013.

-He became manager of Liverpool in October 2015.
+He became the manager of Liverpool in October 2015.
 He is only the second German ever to manage in the Premier League.
-The first was Felix Magath who took charge of Fulham in 2014.
+The first was Felix Magath, who took charge of Fulham in 2014.

 Jurgen Klopp Parents:

-Jurgen Klopp’s mum Elisabeth Klopp, has once said: “My son gets along with everyone.
-He played soccer on the fields outside in summer and in winter set up a goal in the living room.”.
+“My son gets along with everyone.
+He played soccer on the fields outside in summer and in winter, set up a goal in the living room.”.